 Best of the Rest: Beanie Wells, Knowshon Moreno, Ben Tate

-As good as the Class of 2003 was, 2006’s group was not very far behind.
-Two of the top NFL running backs today came from this class with Pitt’s LeSean McCoy and Oklahoma’s DeMarco Murray.
-Clemson’s C.J.
-Spiller added some sizzle to the class as well before moving on to the NFL, and Stanford’s Toby Gerhart was one of the key players under Jim Harbaugh that helped transform the Cardinal program into what it is today.
-Throw in Georgia’s Knowshon Moreno and Ohio State’s Beanie Wells and you have the makings of a solid and deep running back recruiting class.
+One of the top NFL running backs over the past decade came from this class with Pitt's LeSean McCoy and Oklahoma's DeMarco Murray left his mark with the Sooners and in the NFL as well.
+Clemson's C.J.
+Spiller added some sizzle to the class as well before moving on to the NFL, and Stanford's Toby Gerhart was one of the key players under Jim Harbaugh that helped transform the Cardinal program into what it is today.
+Throw in Georgia's Knowshon Moreno and Ohio State's Beanie Wells and you have the makings of a solid and deep running back recruiting class.